Updated for Synergist version 12.5

 Jobs and opportunities are the main work areas of Synergist.
 All time, materials, purchases, estimates, quotes and invoices need to have a job to link to in order to be entered.

 An opportunity is essentially a job that has not yet gone live.
-As such, an opportunity cannot be created for a client and cannot become a live job unless the prospect it is created for is first promoted to a client.
+As such, a live job cannot be created for a prospect - the prospect it is created for must first be promoted to a client.
 So, in the main, we will refer to everything here as job.
 Any major differences for opportunities will be highlighted at the end.

 Jobs and opportunities do each have their own section and both can be accessed via the left hand navigation panel under Clients & Jobs: